crisjosil/Deep-learning-based-flood-tracking-in-Kakhovka-dam-Ukraine-from-SAR-imagery-/README.md

 # Deep-learning-based flood tracking in Kakhovka dam Ukraine from SAR imagery-
+Our team has been monitoring a recent flood event in Ukraine caused by the collapse of the Kakhovka dam.
+We are using using SAR imagery and cutting-edge deep learning models to do so.
+We have been able to track the extent of the flooding, identify affected areas, and assess the impact on communities.
+By leveraging these powerful images, we're able to provide real-time updates and crucial information to aid emergency response teams and help those affected.
+Read more [here](https://www.doorsblacksea.eu/post/721205312722485249/doors-scientists-respond-to-the-kakhovka-dam).

 Tracking flood extent in Near-Real-time downstream of the Kakhovka dam (Ukraine) using Early fusion attention UNET and/or a Siamese network with nested UNET.

 The following is a multitemporal RGB of pre and post-event Sentinel-1 images showing in blue the surface area covered by water after the dam collapsed.